Reichstag inquiry into guilt for World War I: Second subcommittee: missed peace opportunities

 Committee chairman Fischer-Baling considered the handling of Wilson's peace feelers in 1916/17 to be the second most significant topic of the inquiry.
 The former Reich chancellor Theobald von Bethmann Hollweg, former state secretary of foreign affairs Arthur Zimmermann, along with Hindenburg and Ludendorff were summoned.
 According to Fischer-Baling, it became apparent that the responsible politicians had recognized that the peace for which Wilson wanted to clear the way was a deliverance for Germany, but they were not allowed to reach for it because army leadership under Hindenburg and Ludendorff did not let them.
-Instead, by resuming unrestricted submarine warfare, the military ensured that the U.S. entered the war on the side of the Allies and helped to ensure Germany's defeat.
+Instead, by resuming unrestricted submarine warfare, the military ensured that the U.S. entered the war on the side of the Entente and helped to ensure Germany and the Central Powers' defeat.
 In spite of its far-reaching findings, the subcommittee merely agreed on the result that "an important peace opportunity had not been treated with due diligence".
 Since the committees were no longer meeting in public, the findings attracted little public attention.